top of page

 Aging brings changes and challenges for everyone, but for LGBTQIA2+ older adults, the experience can be especially complex.
-Many grew up in a time when being open about their identity was unsafe, leading to lifelong patterns of privacy and self-protection.
+Many grew up in a time when being open about their identity was unsafe.
+This led to lifelong patterns of privacy and self-protection.
 As they age, these factors—combined with loss of community, family rejection, or health issues—can increase the risk of loneliness and social isolation.

 Social isolation in older adults is more than a feeling—it’s a public health concern.
 Research shows that chronic loneliness can increase the risk of depression, cognitive decline, and even early mortality.
 For LGBTQ seniors, these risks are amplified by social and structural barriers that make connection more difficult.